DFE-Digital/apply-for-teacher-training/docs/support.md

 - Looking at Sentry errors
 - Perform dev-only tasks like running scripts on production
 - Improve the [support playbook](support_playbook.md)
+- Merge Dependabot updates and fix minor issues, create Trello cards for more complex ones when necessary

 And not: